FintechLabZ/SHRK-RoadMap/White Paper.md

 $SHKR will start of Universal ZRC-2 leverage exchange token that will create a future of frictionless arbitrage opportunities around the world, which in turn increases volume, that increases price
  for stable 10 year private security investing opportunities.
 We can use this formula Volume+Efficiency+Fees = Price Also a protocol to return the fees to the provider over a period of liquidity loyalty
-                    We then will evolve and grow from the tank of defi evolution & loans in the future.
+                    We then will evolve and grow from the tank of Hybrid evolution & loans in the future.
-            I believe that investors around the world want a stable investment, that is fast and efficient they can transfer and hedge liquidity with less fees in less time seamlessly. this is why $Shrk runs on Zilliqa’s blockchain to keep fees and friction to a minimum because as an investor you want maximum gains with maximum efficiency and minimum fees attached.
+            I believe that investors around the world want a 10+ year stable investment. that is fast and efficient they can transfer and hedge liquidity with less fees in less time seamlessly. this is why $Shrk runs on Zilliqa’s blockchain to keep fees and friction to a minimum because as an investor you want maximum gains with maximum efficiency and minimum fees attached.